 What are the Features and Benefits of Marketing Automation?

-According to Capterra, there are approximately 215 Marketing Automation companies that cater to various marketing requirements, so needless to say whatever technology marketers require, it is out there in the market.
-There are some basic features that most Marketing Automation tools provide:
+According to Capterra, there are approximately 215 marketing automation platforms that cater to various marketing requirements, so needless to say whatever technology you might require for your company, it is out there in the market.

-1. Email Marketing: One of the most important aspects of marketing automation is email marketing, also one of the oldest forms of digital marketing.
-Around 73% of marketers believe that emails are the core of their businesses(Source: Pardot).
-With marketing automation, regular tasks like sending drip mailers, bulk mailers and newsletters have become easier and more customizable.
+- Email Marketing: One of the most important aspects of marketing automation is email marketing, one of the oldest forms of digital marketing.
+Around 73% of marketers believe that emails are the core of their businesses.
+With marketing automation, mundane tasks like sending drip mailers, bulk mailers and newsletters have become easier and more customizable.

-2. Landing Pages: Marketing automation tools help marketers create robust landing pages, CTAs, forms easily without the help of IT.
-Moreover, visitor behavior on landing pages can be monitored which helps in customer segmentation and determining the lead quality.
+- Landing Pages: Marketing automation tools help marketers create high conversion, good looking landing pages, CTAs, forms easily without the help of IT.
+Moreover, visitor behavior on landing pages can be monitored which helps in customer segmentation and determining lead quality.
 Based on the interaction, leads can be segmented into multiple lists for various lead nurturing workflows.

-3. Social Media Management: Marketing Automation tools and suites allow marketers to seamlessly integrate all social media accounts of the company.
-The tool takes care of scheduling the posts, monitoring mentions, auto replies and serve personalized content, based on users’ demographics and behavior.
-It also helps marketers to target and engage with their audience round the clock.
+- Social Media Management: Marketing Automation tools and suites allow marketers to seamlessly integrate all social media accounts of the company.
+The tool takes care of scheduling the posts, monitoring mentions, auto replies and moreover personalize content, based on users’ demographics and behavior.
+This helps marketers to target and engage with their audience round the clock.

-4. Lead Generation: Marketing automation allows marketers to go beyond email blasts, majority of which ends up in spam list anyways.
-Creating customer oriented dynamic content by monitoring user behavior helps marketers generate positive leads for their business.
-Marketing Automation helps marketers generate leads in all marketing channels like content, SEO, email, social etc.
+- Lead Generation: Marketing automation allows marketers to go beyond email blasts, majority of which ends up in someone’s spam list anyways.
+Creating customer oriented dynamic content by monitoring user behaviour helps marketers generate positive leads for their business.

-5. CRM Integration: Marketing automation helps Marketing pass leads to the CRM with the marketing intelligence which helps Sales close deals faster.
+- CRM Integration: Marketing automation helps Marketing pass leads to Sales CRM with marketing intelligence which helps Sales close deals faster.
 When completely integrated with all lead generation channels, all leads are seamlessly passed to the CRM without any loss of data.

-If you also want to maximize your marketing returns, turn anonymous visitors to leads and delight existing customers, then marketing automation is what you need for your company to reach the pinnacle.
+If you want to maximize your returns, turn potential visitors to leads and keep delighting existing customers, marketing automation is what you need for your company to reach the pinnacle.